 The answer is it varies from person to person.
 For one person, it may last only for a single hand or a single session.
 For others, it may last weeks or months.
-Imagine if you take a really bad bet one hand and the very next your win an even larger hand – well in that small moment of time you will most likely go from an unpleasant tilted state to a very happy and pleasant state.
-Now consider being on a 25k hand downswing over a period of three weeks.
-During these three weeks you may begin to question your ability to win and lose motivation in playing poker until you being winning again.
-During this downswing, you may begin to question your game and make sub-optimal decisions for an extended period of time.
+Imagine if you take a really bad beat one hand and the very next your win an even larger hand – well, in that small moment of time, you will most likely go from an unpleasant tilted state to a very happy and pleasant state.
+Now consider being on a 25,000 hand downswing over a period of three weeks.
+During these three weeks, you may begin to question your ability to win and lose motivation in playing poker until you begin winning again.
+During this downswing, you may begin to question your game and make sub-optimal decisions for an extended period.
 This is an example of an extended period of tilting.

 Strategies for Combating Tilt

 - Emotional Intelligence: First and foremost, you must be emotionally intelligent.
 What I mean by this is you must understand your own emotions and how they affect your game.
 Doing so will allow you to make proactive adjustments when you feel you are becoming tilted.